AFN: Adaptive Fusion Normalization via an Encoder-Decoder Framework: Experiments

-\textbf{Results on image recognition.} Table \ref{tab:cifar10},\ref{tab:cifar100} show the results on CIFAR-10, CIFAR-100.
-Our method can be successfully applied to image recognition task, and outperform the original BatchNorm, which means our method can replace the BatchNorm in the network to get better performance.
+Table \ref{tab:cifar10} and \ref{tab:cifar100} shows the results on CIFAR-10, CIFAR-100.
+Our method can be successfully applied to image classification tasks and outperform the original BN, which means our method can replace BN in the network to improve performance.
 It is noted that the previous SOTA method cannot be applied to this task, and may even deteriorate the network performance.
-ASRNorm is not suitable for image recognition tasks due to its inability to consider mini-batch information and address covariance shift effectively, in the early training stage.
-In contrast, our method leverages Batch Normalization statistics to capture mini-batch information, making it more suitable.
+ASRNorm is not suitable for image classification tasks due to its inability to consider mini-batch information and address covariance shift effectively, in the early training stage.
+In contrast, our method leverages Batch Normalisation statistics to capture mini-batch information, making it more suitable.
 Additionally, our method demonstrates superior stability during training, reducing the risk of gradient explosion associated with ASRNorm.